Generic Name: amoxicillin and clavulanate potassium (am OK i SIL in KLAV ue LAN ate poe TAS ee um)

 you have had liver problems or jaundice while taking amoxicillin and clavulanate potassium; or

 Amoxicillin and clavulanate potassium can make birth control pills less effective.
-Ask your doctor about using a non-hormonal birth control (condom, diaphragm with spermicide) to prevent pregnancy.
+Ask your doctor about using a non-hormonal birth control (condom, diaphragm, cervical cap, or contraceptive sponge) to prevent pregnancy.

 Do not give this medicine to a child without medical advice.